thegymnasium/seemingly-seamless/slides-intro.md

 ### 200+ countries and regions <!-- .element: class="hide" -->

-from 200+ countries and regions
+in more than 200 countries and regions

 ---